Mons, Belgium: Transportation

 Mons railway station opened on 19 December 1841.

 A small, general aviation airfield Saint-Ghislain Airport is located nearby for private aircraft.
-The nearest passengers airports are Charleroi Airport, located 47 km east and Brussels Airport, located 84 km north east of Mons.
+The nearest passenger airports are Charleroi Airport, located 47 km east and Brussels Airport, located 84 km north east of Mons.

 Climate

 Mons has a typical Belgian oceanic climate with relatively narrow temperature differences between seasons for its inland 50° latitude, as a result of Gulf Stream influence.